souk4711/hakoniwa.d/applications.md

 # Hakoniwa.d Application Profiles

 All profiles can be found in the [/etc/hakoniwa.d](./hakoniwa.d) directory.
-The following tables provide a summary.
-The meaning of the words used in the tables is explained here:
+The following tables list all the features the application can access.
+The meaning of the features used in the tables is explained here:

 - **devices**
   - **dri:** Graphic cards, includes `/dev/dri`, `/dev/nvidia*`